-- the string containing the procedure call must begin with BEGIN and end with END; - (yes, ending with a semicolon WITHIN the string!) - and between those, you put your desired PL/SQL procedure call also followed by a semicolon, - putting bind variables as desired for the procedure's arguments.
+- the string containing the procedure call must begin with BEGIN and end with END; - (yes, ending with a semicolon WITHIN the string, unlike for a SQL statement string!) - and between those, you put your desired PL/SQL procedure call also followed by a semicolon, - putting bind variables as desired for the procedure's arguments.